-Paid marketing campaigns account for 30% of total installs, according to Adjust figures.
+Paid online advertising campaigns account for 30% of total installs, according to Adjust figures.
 However, modern marketers dedicate 100% of their time, and headspace, to figuring out how to pick up more paid traffic.
-Instead, Moshi Blum, GM of Adjust’s Israeli office, suggests, marketers should think more about the relationship organics have to paid marketing and the importance of organics overall.
+Instead, Moshi Blum, GM of Adjust’s Israeli office, suggests, marketers should think more about the relationship organic app installs have to paid marketing and the importance of organics overall.

 “Sometimes, as a UA manager, you're only focused on paid marketing.
 This doesn’t make sense because you're not considering the organic impact your paid campaigns have,” Moshi says.
 To remedy this, Moshi highlights three factors that marketers need to consider as they seek to understand (and calculate) how campaigns impact organic results.
-As Moshi points out, knowing the real effects that campaigns have on organic performance can help marketers take their performance much further.
+As Moshi points out, knowing the real effects that paid advertising campaigns have on organic app installs can help marketers take their performance much further.

 Seeing the positives